OriginalMistake/SDP-Compliance-Tool/README.md

 If you encounter a bug, have a feature request, or run into issues with report formatting:

-1. **Check existing issues:** Search the [GitHub Issues](../../issues) tab to see if it has already been reported.
+1. **Check existing issues:** Search the GitHub Issues tab to see if it has already been reported.
-2. **Open a new issue:** Provide details about the expected vs. actual behavior, along with any relevant error logs (ensuring no sensitive data or credentials are included).
+2. **Open a new issue:** Provide details about expected vs. actual behavior, along with relevant error logs (ensuring no sensitive data or credentials are included).
 3. **Pull Requests:** Contributions are welcome!
 If you'd like to fix a bug or add a feature, feel free to fork the repo and submit a PR.

-*Note: This is an open-source project maintained in my spare time, so responses may vary based on availability.*

 ---